Mein Teil: Music video

 The video for "Mein Teil" was directed by Zoran Bihac.
-It depicts Christoph Schneider cross-dressed as Armin Meiwes' mother, Till Lindemann receiving oral sex from an angel (played by Luciana Regina) before he eats her wings and kills her; Christian Lorenz performing ballet in a hallucinatory state; Paul Landers shaking, screaming violently and wandering around in a frantic and crazed state; Richard Kruspe violently fighting with his doppelgänger; Oliver Riedel writhing on the floor in painful spasms with his skin covered in white powder; the band fighting in a mudpit; and Schneider leading the rest of the band on leashes as they crawl out of the Deutsche Oper U-Bahn (subway) station and behave like dogs.
+It depicts Christoph Schneider cross-dressed as Armin Meiwes' mother, Till Lindemann receiving oral sex from an angel (played by Luciana Regina) before he eats her wings and kills her; Christian Lorenz performing ballet in a hallucinatory state; Paul Landers shaking, screaming violently and wandering around in a frantic and crazed state; Richard Kruspe violently fighting with his doppelgänger; Oliver Riedel writhing on the floor in painful spasms with his skin covered in white powder, in a style closely resembling the Japanese dance form of butoh; the band fighting in a mudpit; and Schneider leading the rest of the band on leashes as they crawl out of the Deutsche Oper U-Bahn (subway) station and behave like dogs.

 At the beginning of the song in the video, the phrase „Suche gut gebauten Achtzehn- bis Dreißigjährigen zum Schlachten – Der Metzgermeister“ ("Looking for [a] well built 18- to 30-year-old to slaughter – The Master Butcher") is spoken, voiced by Riedel, although the album version of the song does not have this beginning.
 The quote is taken from an online post by Armin Meiwes.

 The controversy over "Mein Teil" prompted MTV Germany to restrict the airing of the music video to after 11 PM.